-Due to the $\X$ mass being essentially the same as the sum of the $\D$ and $\Dst$ mass, it is reasonable to presume that the $L=2$ $\Dz\Dstzb$ mode is suppressed.
+Since the $\X$ mass is nearly the same as the sum of the $\Dz$ and $\Dstzb$ mass, it is reasonable to presume that the $L=2$ $\Dz\Dstzb$ mode is suppressed.
 However, the possibility of $L=2$ $\Dz\Dstzb$ is included in the following sections to demonstrate the robustness of the separation techniques.

+Using an amplitude model for $\XtoDDbP$ in the following sections instead of the particle decay models for $\X \to \D\Dst \to \DDbP$ already contained within {\sc EvtGen} had a mild effect on the separability of the $\DDbP$ and $\DDbG$ samples in the simulation.
+The construction of an analogous $\XtoDDbG$ amplitude model was not pursued, as the use of a $\XtoDDbG$ model instead of the particle decay models for $\X \to \D\Dst \to \DDbG$ is expected to have approximately the same mild effect.

 \FloatBarrier